michael2012z/BitBible/markdown/KJV/files/2Chr.md

 30. This same Hezekiah also stopped the upper watercourse of Gihon, and brought it straight down to the west side of the city of David.
 And Hezekiah prospered in all his works.

-31. Howbeit in the business of the ambassadors of the princes of Babylon, who sent unto him to enquire of the wonder that was done in the land, God left him, to try him, that he might know all that was in his heart.ambassadors: Heb. interpreters
+31. Howbeit in the business of the ambassadors of the princes of Babylon, who sent unto him to enquire of the wonder that was done in the land, God left him, to try him, that he might know all that was in his heart.

-32. Now the rest of the acts of Hezekiah, and his goodness, behold, they are written in the vision of Isaiah the prophet, the son of Amoz, and in the book of the kings of Judah and Israel.goodness: Heb. kindnesses
+32. Now the rest of the acts of Hezekiah, and his goodness, behold, they are written in the vision of Isaiah the prophet, the son of Amoz, and in the book of the kings of Judah and Israel.

 33. And Hezekiah slept with his fathers, and they buried him in the chiefest of the sepulchres of the sons of David: and all Judah and the inhabitants of Jerusalem did him honour at his death.
-And Manasseh his son reigned in his stead.chiefest: or, highest
+And Manasseh his son reigned in his stead.

 ## 2 Chronicles 33